ABx Antibiotic/Antibiotic treatment

 Bulbar The "bulbar region" means the mouth/throat region.
 It is named because the muscles in this area are innervated by the corticobulbar tract which originates in the surface of the brain (cortex) and descends through the brainstem (known historically as the "bulb").
 Symptoms in the bulbar region can affect speech and swallowing and are often diagnosed either by a neurologist or a speech and language pathologist/therapist.

 CALS Caregiver for someone with ALS

 CBT An acronym for Cognitive behavioral therapy, a psychotherapy based on modifying cognitions, assumptions, beliefs and behaviors, with the aim of influencing disturbed emotions.
 More information available at Wikipedia.

-CD4 Count The CD4 count refers to the CD4+ T-lymphocyte count.
+The CD4 count refers to the CD4+ T-lymphocyte count.
 A lymphocyte is a type of white blood cell in the immune system.
 The CD4+ T-lymphocyte is the primary target for HIV infection.
 As the number of CD4+ T-lymphocytes decreases, the risk and severity of infections and cancers increases.
-Current recommendations of the US Centers for Disease Control (CDC) are that antiretroviral therapy should be considered for all persons with CD4+ T-lymphocyte counts of less than 500/uL, and preventive treatment against Pneumocystis carinii pneumonia (PCP), the most common serious opportunistic infection diagnosed in men and women with AIDS, is recommended for all persons with CD4+ T-lymphocyte counts of less than 200/uL and for persons who have had prior episodes of PCP.
-Full details in the current CDC recommendations.
+Full details for treatment in thecurrent CDC recommendations.

 CPAP An acronym for "Continuous Positive Airway Pressure", a non-invasive machine which helps people with breathing difficulties such as sleep apnoea, particularly at night.